juliend2/docs/widgets-bundle/form-building/child-widgets.md

 }
 ```

-## Rendering the Child Widget on the Front‑End
+## Rendering the Child Widget on the Front-End

-The child widget’s instance data is stored under the same key you used (`button_field` in this example).
+The child widget's instance data is stored under the same key you used (`button_field` in this example).
 To output the widget inside your template:

 ### Using `$wp_widget_factory`